njlyon0/lter_silica-high-latitude/README.md

   `...-workflow.R` script has been run and its outputs are available for use in graphing.

+- **`ordinations.R`** - Creates ordinations (e.g, PCoA, etc.) of basin
+  characteristics and slope estimates of SiZer-identified time series chunks.
+Contains sections for both annual and seasonal data so there are not twin scripts for this component.

 ## Repository Content

 See below for a “tree” of this repository’s content: